 Turo’s protection plan is not available to hosts whose vehicles are listed outside of Quebec, Ontario, and Alberta.
 The plans do not apply to hosts in the US or Canada who have declined a protection plan in order to provide their own commercial rental insurance to their customers.

 This article describes protection options for Canadian vehicle hosts.
 If you are booking via Turo, please check out our other article customized for guests to understand your protections as a guest.

 The plan provides $2M in liability protection provided by our insurance partner Intact Financial Corporation as well as physical damage coverage.

 A rental car company that can offer commercial rental liability insurance directly to their guests and for their vehicles may choose to decline the Turo protection.
 If a rental car company chooses to decline the Turo protection, they must provide commercial insurance that is verified by Turo prior to the host renting out their vehicles.
 A company or person that chooses to do this is known as a Commercial Host.

-For Owners to qualify for physical damage coverage during the delivery and reservation period, Turo must have the following documentation: (1) clear photo documentation of the areas the Owner is seeking coverage for taken within 24 hours of the start and end of the trip; or (2) Other evidence (e.g. a police report, 3rd party report) that confirms the damage took place during the trip.
+For hosts to qualify for physical damage coverage during the delivery and reservation period, Turo must have the following documentation: (1) clear photo documentation of the areas the host is seeking coverage for taken within 24 hours of the start and end of the trip; or (2) Other evidence (e.g. a police report, 3rd party report) that confirms the damage took place during the trip.